Flagsmith/flagsmith-js-client/README.md

 ``identify``, ``setTrait`` and ``setTraits`` all trigger calls to ``getFlags``, which in turn hits the get flags endpoint.
 This is due to identities and traits affecting flags that are returned.

-However, you can avoid these extra calls to get flags if you call these functions before  ``bulletTrain.init``.
+However, you can avoid these extra calls to get flags if you call these functions before  ``flagsmith.init``.

 ## Developing the client